I'm a member

 About 70% of Lynch syndrome patients have mutations in either MLH1 or MSH2.
 Testing for MMR gene mutations is often limited to MLH1 and MSH2 and, if negative, then MSH6 and PMS2 testing.
 Large gene sizes and the difficulty of detecting mutations in these genes make direct sequencing a time- and cost-consuming process.
 Thus, additional indirect screening methods are needed to determine which patients should proceed to direct sequencing for MMR gene mutations.
 Available screening methods are microsatellite instability (MSI) testing or immunohistochemical (IHC) testing.
 BRAF testing is an optional screening method that may be used in conjunction with IHC testing for MLH1 to improve efficiency.
 A methylation analysis of the MLH1 gene can largely substitute for BRAF testing, or be used in combination to slightly improve efficiency.

 Mutations in MMR genes result in a failure of the mismatch repair system to repair errors that occur during the replication of DNA in tumor tissue.
-Such errors are characterized by the accumulation of alterations in the length of simple, repetitive microsatellite (2 to 5 base repeats) sequences that are distributed throughout the genome, termed MSI and resulting in an MSI-high tumor phenotype.
+Such errors are characterized by the accumulation of alterations in the length of simple, repetitive microsatellite (2 to 5 base repeats) sequences that are distributed throughout the genome, termed MSI; they result in an MSI-high tumor phenotype.
 MSI testing was standardized subsequent to a 2004 National Cancer Institute (NCI) workshop.
 Methodologic studies have also shown the importance of laser microdissection of the tumor tissue, comparison of tumor and normal cells, and a minimum proportion of tumor in relation to the quality of the test results.
 While the sensitivity of MSI testing is high, the specificity is low because approximately 10% of sporadic CRC are MSI-positive due to somatic hypermethylation of the MLH1 promoter.
 Additionally, some tumors positive for MSH6 mutations are associated with the MSI-low phenotype rather than MSI-high; thus MSI-low should not be a criterion against proceeding to MMR mutation testing.